pagkly/Zed/Investopedia3/What the Hersey-Blanchard Model Tells Us.md

 ## Understanding the Hersey-Blanchard Model

 The Hersey-Blanchard Model, or situational leadership style, was developed by author Paul Hersey and leadership expert Ken Blanchard, author of _The One Minute Manager_.
-The model is not a static [leadership style](https://www.investopedia.com/articles/pf/12/leadership-skils.asp).
+The model is not a static [[leadership style]](https://www.investopedia.com/articles/pf/12/leadership-skils.asp).
 Instead, it is flexible, wherein the manager adapts their management style to various factors in the workplace, including their relationship with employees.

-That means managers who live by the model must choose the [leadership](https://www.investopedia.com/terms/l/leadership.asp) style as it relates to the maturity of followers.
+That means managers who live by the model must choose the [[leadership]](https://www.investopedia.com/terms/l/leadership.asp) style as it relates to the maturity of followers.
 For example, if follower maturity is high, the model suggests the leader provide minimal guidance.
 By contrast, if follower maturity is low, the manager may need to provide explicit directions and supervise work closely in order to ensure the group has clarity on their goals and how they are expected to achieve them.

 The maturity level of followers is divided into three categories: high, moderate and low.
 High maturity includes highly capable and confident individuals who are experienced and work well on their own.
-Moderate maturity is generally divided into two groups: the first are employees who are capable but lack enough [confidence](https://www.investopedia.com/articles/fundamental/103002.asp) to take on the responsibility to do so, and the second group has the confidence but is not willing to do the task at hand.
+Moderate maturity is generally divided into two groups: the first are employees who are capable but lack enough [[confidence]](https://www.investopedia.com/articles/fundamental/103002.asp) to take on the responsibility to do so, and the second group has the confidence but is not willing to do the task at hand.
 Low maturity employees are not skilled enough to do the task but are very enthusiastic.

 Because the Hersey-Blanchard model depends on a leader's decision-making skills, it uses an individualistic rather than a group approach.